shubhampachori12110095/ANA-Dialogue-Generation/README.md

 Download the preprocessed version of the dataset from this link: https://drive.google.com/file/d/0B_18bOXmh2WJNVZTOWw2SDRPYTg/view?usp=sharing

-After downloading and unziping, the `data` directory will contain the following files:
+After downloading, the `data` directory will contain the following files:

 `train.q`: questions (given utternaces) for training dataset